5B4AON/aprsrover/README.md

 See the `examples/` directory for real-world usage scenarios, including:
 - Integrating APRS, GPS, and Tracks together for remote rover control and telemetry.
 - Registering APRS message callbacks to control rover movement or respond with position.
-- Sending an APRS message when the rover arrives at a destination, and periodic object reports as it moves.
+- Sending an APRS message and object report when the rover arrives at a destination, and periodic object reports as it moves, using decimal coordinates for calculations and DMM/DHM for APRS.

 ## Project Structure
 - `gps.py`: Main GPS utility module